Bio

 Research Areas

-Robust and Fair Decision Making Systems: My PhD research centers on reinforcement learning and resource allocation under uncertainty, adversarial conditions, and fairness constraints.
-In Soft-Robust Algorithms for Batch Reinforcement Learning, I propose the soft-robust criterion as a principled alternative to the standard percentile criterion, which often results in overly conservative policies.
-I develop two approximate algorithms that demonstrate, both theoretically and empirically, more balanced and effective decision-making.
+Robust and Fair Decision-Making Systems: My PhD research centers on reinforcement learning and resource allocation under uncertainty, adversarial conditions, and fairness constraints.
+In Soft-Robust Algorithms for Batch Reinforcement Learning, I propose the soft-robust criterion as a principled alternative to the standard percentile criterion, which often leads to overly conservative policies.
+I develop two approximate algorithms that achieve more balanced and effective decision-making, both theoretically and empirically.

-Expanding on this, Percentile Criterion Optimization in Offline Reinforcement Learning introduces a Value-at-Risk-based dynamic programming approach to optimize robust policies without constructing explicit uncertainty sets.
-The method allows the learning of less conservative, uncertainty-aware policies.
+Expanding on this, Percentile Criterion Optimization in Offline Reinforcement Learning introduces a Value-at-Risk-based dynamic programming approach for robust policy optimization without constructing explicit uncertainty sets, enabling the learning of less conservative, uncertainty-aware policies.

-In Data Poisoning Attacks on Off-Policy Policy Evaluation Methods, we present the first known data poisoning framework targeting off-policy evaluation.
-Using influence functions, I show how small, targeted data perturbations can significantly skew policy value estimates, underscoring the need for robust evaluation techniques.
+In Data Poisoning Attacks on Off-Policy Policy Evaluation Methods, we present the first data poisoning framework targeting off-policy evaluation.
+Using influence functions, I show how small, targeted data perturbations can significantly skew policy value estimates, highlighting the need for robust evaluation techniques.

-In Fair and Welfare-Efficient Constrained Multi-Matchings under Uncertainty, I address resource allocation when agent utilities are unknown, using both stochastic and robust optimization to balance fairness and efficiency.
-These methods are validated on a real-world reviewer assignment dataset.
+In Fair and Welfare-Efficient Constrained Multi-Matchings under Uncertainty, I address resource allocation with unknown agent utilities, using both stochastic and robust optimization to balance fairness and efficiency, validated on a real-world reviewer assignment dataset.

-Matching Table Metadata with Business Glossaries Using Large Language Models, I apply LLMs to align enterprise metadata with business glossaries.
-This work demonstrates that LLMs can infer complex relationships between table column names and glossary descriptions without manual tuning, enabling scalable metadata alignment in restricted-access environments.
+In Matching Table Metadata with Business Glossaries Using Large Language Models, I apply LLMs to match enterprise metadata with business glossaries, demonstrating that LLMs can infer complex relationships between column names and glossary descriptions without manual tuning, enabling scalable metadata alignment in restricted-access environments.
+To further improve matching quality, we also trained Flan-T5 models using RLHF.

 Education